Cure Your Chronic Disease

 Charge your probe: Use the USB charging block that comes with the device to ensure reliable charging.
 Most charging issues happen when an alternative USB plug-in source is used.

-Get to know the Butterfly iQ+ probe: Click here for a video introduction to the basics.
+Get to know the Butterfly iQ3 probe: Click here for a video introduction to the basics.

 Ensure the mobile device you are using with the Butterfly has enough memory to store images: If you are using an older model with little memory, consider an upgrade.
 See Butterfly Compatible Devices

-Connect your mobile device to a reliable WiFi or LTE or faster internet access.
+Connect your mobile device to a reliable WiFi or fast cellular internet access.
 Slow or weak internet connection can lead to a more difficult imaging and download experience.

 Screen sharing from computer and mobile device during online personal training: During online training, these skills come in quite handy.
 Click here for screen share meeting tips.

 Connect to your CureCoach image archive: When you purchased your Butterfly Probe, a membership to your individual archive is required so that you can store images on your archive account for at least one year.
-CureCoach provides a CureCoach archive dedicated to CS@YourService.
-Everyone scanning in your service/practice will be assigned access to the CureCoach organization and to your dedicated archive.
+In addition to your individual storage archive, CureCoach provides a CureCoach archive dedicated to CS@YourService as well as a CSTrainingScans option for practice.
+Everyone scanning in your service/practice will be assigned access to the CSTrainingScans AND to your dedicated archive.
+Every scanner needs their own Butterfly registration no matter the number of probes in service.
+HIPAA security and privacy requirements mean a separate user name and password access for everyone scanning, even if they are sharing a probe or image viewer.
+This also enables feedback using the Comments feature on each recorded image directly to the scanner.
 Click here to get acquainted with the Butterfly user interface and the CureScreen process: CureScreen steps on Butterfly iQ+.
+For a great Butterfly produced option, go to https://www.butterflynetwork.com/introduction-to-pocus-course

 Please send a list of email addresses of your scanners to drbacks@thecurecoach.com.
 Each will receive an email from Butterfly inviting them to create access to your archive with their email user name and password.
 CureCoach will then authorize them to access your CS@YourService archive as well as CSTraining Scans, which is a general archive where you can store images while practicing without incurring interpretation costs.
 Everyone needs their own access; please do not share log in credentials.
 This enables us to provide feedback directly where it needs to go and answer questions using the robust message platform built within the Butterfly user interface.
 Sharing log in credentials is also a violation of sound security and privacy policies.